weleoka/ardeidae_hub/README.md

 * checkServerTTL: (miliseconds) how frequently does the hub scan serverlist for dead servers. ( should be less than the serverTTL )

-For more complete documentation, see the [Documentation Wiki](http://www.student.bth.se/~kawe14/javascript/kmom10/documentation_hub.php).

 ### Current Features:
 General functinality:

 * Hub config file.
-* Independent server-side name logging to prevent in session client name-changing.
 * Responds to HTTP request from Ardeidae Clients with JSON containing current server list meta data.
 	Meta data supplied by server is:
 	- What mode the server is running in.